joshpilcher/redis-auth-system/README.md

 This project implements a secure user authentication and management system using Redis as the backend database and Flask for the web interface.

-It was developed as part of a database programming course and awarded 40/40 (High Distinction)
+It was developed as part of a database programming course and awarded 40/40 (High Distinction).

 ## 🚀 Features